 Lauralee joined Watsi on July 2nd, 2015.
 10 other people also joined Watsi on that day!
-Lauralee's most recent donation traveled 8,800 miles to support Srey Noch, a 29-year-old mother of two children from Cambodia, to fund an excision and flap surgery.
+Lauralee's most recent donation traveled 2,600 miles to support Lionel, a charming baby boy from Colombia, to fund clubfoot treatment so he can grow up healthy and active.

 Srey Noch is a 29-year-old married mother of two children from Cambodia.
 She and her husband have two daughters, one who is nine years old and in school, and another who is four.
 Her husband works as a car repairman, while Srey Noch works in a clothes factory.
 In her free time, Srey Noch enjoys cooking for her family and watching television with her family.
 Two years ago, Srey Noch developed a painful mass on her right jaw.
 The mass has grown quickly and she is very worried about her health.
 She feels ill and is unable to open her mouth or eat solid food.
 She visited a local hospital for examination, and they referred her to our medical partner, Children's Surgical Centre (CSC) for specialized surgery.
 Srey Noch traveled to CSC for examination and treatment.
 She was diagnosed with ameloblastoma, or a non-cancerous tumor of the jaw area.
 On December 8th, surgeons at CSC will perform surgery to remove the mandibular mass and repair the wound with a fibular free flap.
 Now, Srey Noch needs help to fund this $657 procedure.
 Srey Noch shared that she hopes the mass will be removed and not return.
 She said, "I want the surgery to cover my wound so that I can have a normal face again."